ambadisk/IntensionalAnswers_Generation/README.md

-Please make sure to add "stanford-corenlp-3.7.0-models.JAR" in the lib folder.
+Please make sure to add "stanford-corenlp-3.7.0-models.JAR" in the lib folder before you compile.

+Source to download the above jar file: https://stanfordnlp.github.io/CoreNLP/